mantzaris/TagasaurusFull/README.md

 - Updating if you delete the app and then re-install another version (or same version) your data should be there.
 But you can export and then re-import just to be certain that you don't lose your annotation information.
 - Version 1.1.0 onwards allows the user to apply ML that will auto populate the emotions based upon facial expressions and do facial recognition in the searches (from images and video).
 - Version 1.2.0 onwards allows a user to import media of Video, Audio and PDF.
 Linux users can use a script in the folder which remounts a vFAT formated external media with exec permissions.
+- Users can export their data and have it imported from another Tagasaurus desktop application or the webapp at tagyourplanet.com

 ## Scope